-Based on the calculations provided in Section 20 to determine firewater requirements, the anticipated volume of water required in accordance with EA FPP guidance is 201,600 litres.
+Based on the calculations provided in Section 20 to determine firewater requirements, the anticipated volume of water required in accordance with EA FPP guidance is 207,600 litres.
 Whilst it is likely that a significant proportion of water used to fight the fire will evaporate, containment calculations are presented to account for containment of the total volume.
+The site surface and the interceptor (see Appendix B) shall provide sufficient containment.

-TABLE 8 FIRE WATER CONTAINMENT CAPACITIES
+TABLE 6 FIRE WATER CONTAINMENT CAPACITIES

-FIRE WATER CONTAINMENT Maximum volume of fire water run-off (based on pile sizes) 230 m 3 Surface area available for fire water storage 1946 m2 Total Catchment volume 1946 m 2 X 0.2 m = 389 m 3
+FIRE WATER CONTAINMENT Maximum volume of fire water run-off (based on pile sizes) 237 m Surface area available for fire water storage 1127 m Total Catchment volume Additional capacity supplied by the interceptor = 12 m3 1127 m X 0.2 m = 225 $\mathbf{m}^3$ Total = 237 m